LLNL/RAJA/docs/sphinx/feature/forall.rst

 In summary, these RAJA template methods require a user to understand how to specify several items:

   #.
-The lambda capture type; e.g., [=] or [&]
+The desired execution policy (or policies).

   #.
-The desired execution policy (or policies)
+The loop iteration space(s) -- in most cases an iteration space can be any valid random access container.

   #.
-The loop iteration space(s) -- in most cases an iteration space can be any valid random access container
+The lambda capture type; e.g., [=] or [&].

   #.
-The data type of loop iteration variables
+The lambda expression that defines the loop body.

   #.
-The lambda expression that defines the loop body
+The loop iteration variables and their types, which are arguments to the lambda loop body.

 Common usage of ``RAJA::forall`` may be found in the examples in :ref:`tutorial-label`.